15 FACTS ABOUT BIOENERGY

 1. Biomass used for power and heat generation displaces coal, natural gas, and other fossil fuels – keeping that carbon in the ground – while markets for sustainable wood products create incentives to grow more trees, which sequester even more carbon.

-2. The United Nations Intergovernmental Panel on Climate Change (IPCC) – widely considered the world’s leading authority on climate science – consistently confirms the important role of the timber and wood biomass industries.
-According to the IPCC, every pathway to keeping temperature increases under 1.5 degrees Celsius includes sustainable forestry and wood biomass.
+2. The United Nations Intergovernmental Panel on Climate Change (IPCC) – widely considered the world’s leading authority on climate science – consistently confirms the important role of the timber and wood pellet industries.
+According to the IPCC, every pathway to keeping temperature increases under 1.5 degrees Celsius includes sustainable forestry and wood pellet.

 3. Thriving, healthy forests provide long-term carbon storage, a variety of valuable products, and fuel for heat and power generation – while limiting the spread of wildfires and insect outbreaks.